 Leave the classroom behind, and take your learning into the world!

-Study abroad with Michigan Tech faculty in northern England in during the summer.
+Study abroad with Michigan Tech faculty in northern England during the summer.
+Dr.

-Professor Carl Blair across campus lead the five-week program, "Crossing Borders," in Northern England
+Carl Blair will lead the five-week program, "Crossing Borders," in Northern England and Southern

 Get to know Cumbria, Northern England, and Southern Scotland through a mix of archaeology and other liberal arts topics.
 Students learn the culture through a mix of field trips, and classwork.